#ContinuityOfGovernment, #WW3, #DeepState

 With his office infiltrated by a traitor and hobbled by incompetence, an increasingly unstable POTUS attempts a ‘Hail Mary’ that might just save the office of the president… even if it destroys the world in the process.

 Buckminster knelt and knocked on the saferoom door located at the back of the UltraBunker.
 He listened as the locks turned.
 The steel door opened and the stubbled face of President Manfred peered out.
 “You have an urgent call on the bat line, sir.”
-The POTUS crawled out into the conference room and took a seat on his presidential chair.
+The POTUS crawled out into the conference room and took a seat on his executive chair.
 He combed his greasy black and gray hair back with his fingers and cleared his throat, then nodded to Buckminster who patched the call through to the wall mount monitor.
-The First Lady’s image appeared.
+The first lady’s image appeared.

 “Veruca… This is a surprise.”

 “To what do I owe this pleasure?”

 “I’m calling to say goodbye, Arman.”